mincongzhang/AAD/detail_explain.md

 ### Automatic Differentiation Forward Mode - Dual Number Implementation

+As with the definition of i there are some additional properties we require.
+For example commutativity so that ad = da and a + d = d + a for any real number a.

+Because
+our new class is defined algebraically (through d2 = 0) the implementation is in fact very similar to the implementation of complex numbers as a class.

+Every element of our new class can be written in the form a+bd for real a and b.
+We call a the real part and b the infinitesimal part.

+make the members of this class public.
+Consider the summation of two objects of type Dual.

+Similarly the product of two Dual objects is given

+Using these expressions we can implement addition and multiplication via operator overloading as follows

 ### Automatic Differentiation Forward Mode - Example Using Dual Number

 Example: